-To receive an Associate of Science Degree in Medical Office Basic X-Ray Technician, students must complete 44.5 credit hours in their major and 24.0 credit hours in the General Education courses for a total of 68.5 credit hours (2907 clock hours).
-This degree program can be completed in 18 months (72 weeks) for full-time students or in 27 months (108 weeks) for part-time students.
-Evening students will be required to complete the externship portion of the program during the day.
+To receive an Associate of Science Degree in the Nursing program, students must complete 43.5 semester credit hours in their major and 30.0 semester credit hours in general education courses for a total of 73.5 semester credit hours (1913 clock hours).
+This Associate of Science Degree program can be completed in 23 months for all full-time students.